imdeepmind/imdeepmind.github.io/docs/frameworks-libraries/backend/fastapi/dependency-injection.md

 app.dependency_overrides.clear()
 ```

-## Using Dependencies for Authentication, DB Sessions, etc.
+## Using Dependencies for Authentication, DB Sessions, etc

 Dependencies are commonly used for: